 By default, the web browser blocks:

-If this happens, simply turn the shields off for that particular page.
+If this happens, turn the shields off for that particular page.
 With Shields down, the webpage should function as designed.

 Instead of subjecting you to various online advertising networks, Brave rewards ad viewers by distributing a cryptocurrency called Basic Attention Tokens (BAT).
 The BAT token can be used to buy gift cards through the TAP Network for 100s of top brands like: